openstack-archive/infra-manual/doc/source/zuulv3.rst

 #.
 Create a ``.zuul.yaml`` file in your project.
 This is where you will configure
    your project and define its jobs.

 #.
 In your ``.zuul.yaml``, define your project.
-You will need to identify your
+You will need to define
-   project name, which pipelines will run jobs, and the names of the jobs to run in each pipeline.
+   which pipelines will run jobs, and the names of the jobs to run in each pipeline.
 Below is an example project which adds two jobs to the ``check`` pipeline:

    .. code-block:: yaml

       - project:
-        name: openstack/<projectname>
         check:
           jobs:
             - <projectname>-functional